zylon-ai/private-gpt/README.md

 ### CLI
 The script also supports optional command-line arguments to modify its behavior.
-You can see a full list of these arguments by running the command ```python privateGPT.py --help``` in your terminal.
+You can see a full list of these arguments by running the command ```python privateGPT.py --help``` or ```python ingest.py --help``` in your terminal.

 # How does it work?